V-MalM/Report-Using-Pandas/README.md

 #### Results:
    * All the segments of jupiter notebook executed successfully generating the final report .
-   * Succefuuly displays output identical to what was required
+   * Successfully displays output identical to what was required

 ###### eRRORS !!!!
 What ERRORS ????
 * REST ASSURED, The code runs error free.
 Just Follow these detailed instructions ....